suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Response:
 		   { 'status': 'OK', 'message': string, 'ota': {"version": string, "status":string, "time": string, "timestamp": int} }
 		   { 'status': 'NG', 'message': string}
+		   // version is the update version
+		   // status is the update status
+		   // time is the duration for the update
+		   // timestamp is the completion datetime in epoch of the update

 		Q. GET OTA STATUSES
 		-  Request: